mathesar-foundation/mathesar/docs/docs/install/docker-compose/index.md

         MATHESAR_DATABASES='(mathesar_tables|postgresql://mathesar:mathesar@mathesar_db:5432/mathesar)'
         DJANGO_SUPERUSER_PASSWORD='password'
       ```
-    - (Optional) The next step will start a Postgres database container called ` mathesar_db` automatically, this database won't be necessary if you already have a database and planning to use it.
+    - (Optional) The next step will start a Postgres database container called ` mathesar_db` automatically, this database won't be necessary if you already have a database and you plan on using it.
 Refer to [Start Mathesar Server without the Database Server](#start-mathesar-server-without-the-database-server) for starting the web server without the additional db dependency.
     - Start the Mathesar web server

         === "Linux"
             ```
-            sudo docker compose -f docker-compose.yml up mathesar_service -d
+            sudo docker compose -f docker-compose.yml up service -d
             ```

         === "MacOS"
             ```
-            docker compose -f docker-compose.yml up mathesar_service -d
+            docker compose -f docker-compose.yml up service -d
             ```

 4. Start the Caddy reverse proxy

     - Open the `.env` file in your favourite text editor.
     - Add the Caddy reverse proxy configuration environment variables to the `.env` file.
 Refer to the [Caddy Reverse Proxy Documentation](../configuration.md#caddy-reverse-proxy-configuration) for information on the environment variables.
-    - (Optional) Caddy creates an SSL certificate [automatically](https://caddyserver.com/docs/automatic-https#activation) if the `DOMAIN_NAME` has a `https` suffix and by default uses port 80 for `http` and 443 for `https`.
-These ports are needed to get an SSL certificate.
+    - (Optional) Caddy creates an SSL certificate [automatically](https://caddyserver.com/docs/automatic-https#activation) if the `DOMAIN_NAME` has a `https` suffix and by default uses port 80 for `http` and 443 for `https` for the SSL certificate verification.
 If you wish to change the ports used by caddy, see [Run Mathesar on a non standart port](#run-mathesar-on-a-non-standard-http-port)
     - Your `.env` file should look something like this

      ``` diff